mecid/mecid.github.io/_posts/2025-04-30-dependency-container-on-top-of-task-local-values-in-swift.md

 }
 ```

 Inside the test target, we want to avoid accessing the real APIs and use the mocked version to make our tests less flaky.
+That's why we use the *withValue* function to replace the real service with the mocked one implicitly by providing the access via *active* property.

 Today, we learned the basics of task local values and discussed how we would engage with it even more by building a dependency container using this feature.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!